ratulparui/TCL_Scripting/README.md

     puts "\nInfo-SDC: Working on clock constraints....."
     while { $i < $end_of_ports } {
 We have assigned the filename .sdc in write mode to a variable as sdc_file.
 Since, previously, we have found that $clock_start value is 0, i is set to 1.
 And, $input_ports_start is 4, end_of_ports is set to 3.
-We are setting a new variaable as clock_early_rise_slew_start, and it's value is assigned to 3.
+We are setting a new variaable as clock_early_rise_delay_start, and it's value is assigned to 3.
 Which exactly matches the column number of early_rise_delay in .csv file.
 Now, we would like to write data in sdc_file variable.
 <a name="sub-subsection-312"></a>
 #### Start writing clock latency constraints in the SDC file